somiibo/tokautomator-website/src/_posts/2025/ghostii/2025-06-23-leveraging-technology-a-deep-dive-into-tiktok-automation.md

 ### POST ONLY ###
 post:
   title: "Leveraging Technology: A Deep Dive into TikTok Automation"
-  excerpt: "Discover how TikTok automation can enhance your social media strategy by using tools like the Somiibo Bot to grow your account efficiently."
+  description: "Discover how TikTok automation can enhance your social media strategy by using tools like the Somiibo Bot to grow your account efficiently."
-  author: alex
+  author: rare-ivy
   id: 1750755244
   tags: ["TikTok automation","social media growth","Somiibo Bot","TikTok followers","automated TikTok growth"]
   categories: ["Social Media Marketing","TikTok Growth","Digital Marketing"]